Twijn/garlicbotter/README.md

 ## Commands

-- !createsidecategory - Create a category to hold unused side channels.
+- `!createsidecategory` - Create a category to hold unused side channels.
 If you don't run this, it will simply keep the side channels where they are.
   - Usage: `!createsidecategory`
   - *(Ignores all arguments)*
-- !role - Edit role variables, generally for use with granting moderators/adminstrators special permissions.
+- `!role` - Edit role variables, generally for use with granting moderators/adminstrators special permissions.
   - Usage: `!role <Role Mention> [Variable] [Value (side_history/side_view)]`
   - *Example: `!role @Moderator side_history true`*

 ## Auto Side Channels

-By default, **all** channels will be auto-generated side channels when the voice channel is joined.
+> :warning: By default, **all** channels will be auto-generated side channels when the voice channel is joined.
 This is even kept when all members leave the chat to allow for moderation on these channels.
 Other moderator tools can be added to roles via the `!role` command.
 If you have a side category set up with `!createsidecategory`, unused side chats will be pushed into a side category - this allows moderators, admins, and the server owner to keep the side chats tucked away when they're not used.

 ### Disabling Side Channel Generation